mdawaffe/Congregate/README.md

 In either case, you will need a Foursquare Developer Project (an OAuth app) and an OAuth token.
 Congregate does not help create either of those :)

-Sadly, this is not a click-and-you're-done tool :( Congregate takes some effort to set up.
+Congregate is the simplest (to create, not to run), dumbest implementation of a Foursquare data fetcher :) It is not fancy.
+That means it is not a click-and-you're-done tool :( Congregate takes some effort to set up.

 [1]: https://docs.foursquare.com/developer/reference/personalization-api-overview